The Blank Slate Internet

 simple.
 The evolution of these systems

-involves the emergence of wholes whose function fits into larger ecosystems of
+involves the emergence of wholes whose function fits into larger

 processes.
 The function can be achieved